Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Noiseless Case: Bayesian Persuasion

 \subsection{Scalar Case}

 We begin by analyzing the scalar instance ($n=1$) under the cheap-talk assumption with no noise ($w=0,\rho = 0$).
 In this setting, the signal is $y = x$.
-By Proposition~\ref{prop:decoder_mmse}, for any encoding policy $\gamma^{\mathrm{e}}$, the decoder's unique optimal response is
+By Prop.~\ref{prop:decoder_mmse}, for any encoding policy $\gamma^{\mathrm{e}}$, the decoder's unique optimal response is $u = \mathbb{E}[m \mid x]$.